Automated Clearing House (ACH)

 No cancellation or deposit action has taken place previously.

 To file a non-receipt claim against a U.S. Treasury check, the DO must submit a UCC on-line through TCIS or via file transmission.

 DOs use the stop reason codes to advise Fiscal Service of information that assists in determining the adjudication process.
 See Appendix 1 for a list and explanation of the stop reason codes.

 If the check has been paid, a FS Form 3858 (see Appendix 5) is mailed to the DO for UCC stop reason codes A, B, F, or G, and for all Payment Over Cancellation (POC) claims.
 For stop reason codes C and D, the FS Form 3858 is mailed to the payee/claimant.

 Check Status Inquiry Code

 DOs use the check status inquiry codes K and L solely for obtaining images of paid checks.
-The check status inquiry codes are not intended to and will not result in credits to the agencies, nor are they to be used for a claim of non-receipt.
+The check status inquiry codes are not intended to and will not result in credits to the federal entities, nor are they to be used for a claim of non-receipt.
 Images of paid checks can be viewed and printed from TCIS or PACER On-Line.

 - Fiscal Service Processing of UCCs